vanmars/ahoy/README.md

 _No known bugs at this time._

 ## To Do/Improvements
-* Do not render the shared footer on the game board pages.
 * Add styling to win screen
+* fix formatting of Learning Thoery section on home screen

 * Add animations: loading wheel when api being called for random board, clouds across home screen?
 * Add music?

-* Fix button hober styling on outlines and splash pages
+* Fix button hover styling on outlines and splash pages
 * Update data table visualization graph on README

 * Create better layout for about, credits, and directions pages